TN-Holdings-LLC/psf-zero/README.md

   distinguish the two is designed but not yet run.
-- Whether the ordering effects behind the layout-search prototype — found via the public `rustworkx` package — hold inside Qiskit's own compiled VF2 implementation (`qiskit._accelerate.vf2_layout`).
-Never directly tested; the prototype's integration into PSF-Zero's pipeline has been confirmed, but not this specific question.
+- Whether the ordering effects behind the layout-search prototype — found via the public `rustworkx` package — hold inside Qiskit's own compiled VF2 implementation (`qiskit._accelerate.vf2_layout`). **Confirmed untestable through any exposed interface** (2026-09-17): direct introspection of `VF2PassConfiguration` shows it has no `id_order`-equivalent parameter at any level of Qiskit's current implementation.
+The prototype's integration into PSF-Zero's pipeline has been confirmed, but this specific question would need access Qiskit does not currently expose.
 - Whether the prototype's search-retry budget (recently tuned down based on a six-point sweep) can go lower still — the sweep's smallest tested value already misses one topology outright, and no finer step was tried near that boundary.